pollan-lindsey/counter-scrimba/README.md

-This is a people counter
+This is a people counter made with scrimba